 It lists cover limits for its most comprehensive policy, The Medical Care Plan, here.
 Some cover limits look lower than other providers like April and Health-on-Line, who will pay for some treatments in full.
 However, HMCA's limits may be suitable for some people and their prices may be lower.

 It also offers cash plans, dental cover and income protection.

 The different types of Health Insurance in the UK, & how much they cost

 Health insurance / Private Medical Insurance - In the UK health insurance is also called private medical insurance.

 These policies can provide cover for different kinds of medical diagnosis and treatment both in hospital and as an out-patient.

-The degree of cover varies depending on the policy and company chosen, but they are typically the most comprehensive type of cover compared with the other options below.
+The degree of cover varies depending on the policy and company, but they are typically the most comprehensive type of cover compared with the other options below.

-Cancer cover - for some individuals private health insurance may be unaffordable, but the concerns of suffering an extreme illness such as cancer still exist.
+Cancer cover - for some individuals private health insurance may be unaffordable, but they may be concerned about suffering an extreme illness such as cancer.

 The advantage of these policies is that they work out cheaper than private medical cover – a 30-year-old non-smoker can pay from £9.99 per month for the maximum £60,000 cover.